 Fayron Epps, PhD, RN

-Founder & Assistant Professor, Emory University
+Founder & Associate Professor, Emory University

 Dr. Epps has devoted her career as a nurse leader to reducing health disparities for underserved populations through innovative, culturally relevant programs for the African American community.
 She works closely with an interdisciplinary team to promote quality of life for African Americans living with dementia and their family caregivers/care partners through self-care and meaningful activities.
 Dr. Epps oversees several faith-based research related projects and serves on the Board of Directors for the Southern Gerontological Society, the Alzheimer’s Association Georgia Chapter, and Meals on Wheels Atlanta.